 Part 2.
 Residence and Travel Information.

-Everyone must complete this section, whether this is your first or renewal DACA application.
+You must complete this section, whether this is your first or renewal DACA application.

 Line 1: Check the box that accurately states whether you have been living continuously in the U.S. from June 15, 2007 through the current date.
 Remember that in order to be eligible for DACA, you must be able to honestly state (and prove) that you have lived in the U.S. – with only brief trips abroad– since June 15, 2007.
+(Under the new DACA program going into effect in 2015, this date has been changed to June 15, 2010.)

 Lines 2a-2e: Fill in the address where you currently live and the date that you first moved there.
 This must be your actual home address, where you reside.
 Unlike in Part 1, Line 4, this cannot be just a mailing address.